bianicoletti/miRHeat/docs/reference/apply_numeric_filters.md

-# Aplica filtros numericos ao Score
+# Apply numeric filters to Score

-Filtra o data.frame para manter apenas linhas com Score dentro dos limites.
+Filters the data.frame to keep only rows with Score values within the specified limits.

 ## Usage